 At ZenBusiness, we have a highly affordable offer that appeals to a wide variety of entrepreneurs.
 For just $99 for the first year ($199 after that), ZenBusiness will serve as your registered agent in Wyoming, providing reliable service at a fair price.
-ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
+ZenBusiness has thousands of positive reviews, we’re a socially conscious company, and we offer solid customer support.
 What’s not to like?

 However, it’s not all about ZenBusiness.
-We also appreciate what several other companies have to offer for Wyoming registered agent service, especially Northwest Registered Agent and Incfile.
+Some of our competitors also have intriguing offers for Wyoming registered agent service, including Northwest Registered Agent and Incfile.
 Is one of them a better fit for your business?
 Or is hiring ZenBusiness the right call?
 Read on to find out!